Top 10 Must-Read Project Management Books: Mastering The Art Of Execution And Strategy

 6. Project Management Software and Technology:

 The book addresses the impact of technology on project management, including an overview of project management software tools available to practitioners.
-Verzuh provides guidance on selecting and using technology to enhance project planning, execution, and monitoring.
+Verzuh guides the selection and use of technology to enhance project planning, execution, and monitoring.

 7. Preparing for Project Management Certification: